wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/10-summary.md

 Microsoft Endpoint Manager helps you by providing a single, modern, integrated management platform for managing, protecting, and monitoring all of your organization's endpoints.
-These endpoints may also include the on premises computers and devices used by your organization.
+These endpoints may also include the on-premises computers and devices used by your organization.

-The first part of attaching your on premises devices to the cloud is call tenant attach.
-Tenant attach allows you to recognize your Configuration Manager devices and infrastructure by the Microsoft Intune cloud service and take actions from Microsoft Endpoint Manager.
+The first part of attaching your on-premises devices to the cloud is call tenant attach.
+Tenant attach allows you to recognize your Configuration Manager devices and infrastructure in the Microsoft Intune cloud service and take actions from Microsoft Endpoint Manager.

 In this module, you've learned how to attach your on-premises Configuration Manager devices to your cloud-based tenant using tenant attach.
 The goals of this module included the following: